DATDSG/HCI-Project/README.md

 * Inability for the restaurants to adapt to technological change

 ## Proposed solution
-A mobile application that allows MunchMate to operate closely with its Customers by giving full-fledged functionalities by reducing waiting times and overall efficiency of the business process. we followed the following approach.
+A mobile application that allows MunchMate to operate closely with its customers by providing full-fledged functionalities, reducing waiting times, and improving the overall efficiency of the business process. we followed the following approach.

 1. Problem Statement
 2. User profiles